-Rafaela Dancygier is associate professor of Politics and Public Affairs at Princeton University.
+Rafaela Dancygier is professor of Politics and Public Affairs at Princeton University.
 She received her Ph.D. in political science (with distinction) from Yale University in 2007.
 Dancygier specializes in comparative politics, with a focus on the implications of ethnic diversity in advanced democracies.
 Her work has examined the domestic consequences of international immigration, the political incorporation and electoral representation of immigrant-origin minorities, and the determinants of ethnic conflict.
 Her first book Immigration and Conflict in Europe (Cambridge University Press, 2010) explains how immigration regimes and local political economies determine whether or not immigration destinations witness conflict between immigrants and natives, between immigrants and the state, or no conflict at all.
 Her second book, Dilemmas of Inclusion: Muslims in European Politics (Princeton University Press, 2017) examines how minority groups are incorporated into politics and explores the consequences of this inclusion for the nature of party politics and electoral cleavages.
 Her other work has appeared in the American Journal of Political Science, American Political Science Review, Annual Review of Political Science, Journal of Politics, Comparative Politics, World Politics and in edited volumes.